 Just like any automobile accident, your own car PIP insurance will pick up some of the bills.
 That said, it only pays 80% of the medical bills and there is usually only $10,000 of it, so you may still need to make a claim against the at-fault driver’s BI (Bodily Injury) insurance coverage to cover your full costs.
 Keep in mind that while traditional health insurance may help with some of your bills, the carrier will severely limit who you see and how much treatment you get.
 Your rates may rise, and, if you go that route, you will still owe deductibles & copays and you will not be able to get reimbursed for pain, suffering, or lost wages without a very rare insurance policy.

-Even though the police may not respond, or may decline to write a report, if the accident results in apparent damages exceeding $500, or injury or death, then you are required to report the accident immediately by the quickest means of communications to the local police department.
+Even though the police may not respond, or may decline to write a report, if the accident results in apparent damages exceeding $500, or injury or death, then you are required to report the accident immediately by the quickest means of communication to the local police department.
 Florida Statute 316.065(1).

 - Two drivers back out at the same time – Unless clear evidence of negligence on the part of one driver is present, it is likely that fault will be shared by both drivers.
 This is because both cars were moving so both drivers are responsible for looking before backing out.
 If the vehicles pull out starting at different times, the vehicle that begins backing out first has the right of way.